ordehi/pixelattitude/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests to us.
+Be aware that there's a contribution checklist (found in that file) you should include in any issues/pull requests you submit.
+Also, read our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Versioning